-It happens too often, but there’s a way to expedite the process in all of these situations – texting.
-Missed calls and voicemails leave a higher chance of not getting your message through because the reality is, customers don’t call back anymore.
-Here are six reasons why and how texting connects you with customers faster.
+There’s a way to expedite the process in all of these situations – texting.
+Missed calls and unheard voicemails leave a higher chance of not getting your message through because the reality is, customers don’t call back anymore.
+But people who don’t return phone calls likely have a good reason.
+Here are six possibilities and how texting connects you with customers faster.

 1. Customers don’t recognize your phone number

 How many times do you hear your phone ring and send the call straight to voicemail because you don’t recognize the number?
 Well, your customers do that too.
 They simply may not want to chat with someone they don’t’ know, but it’s likely they’re avoiding another growing problem: spam.